miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/general/template.md

 # General

-In this example, ember-yeti-tables "unrolls" the table for you if you use `<table.body/>` in the blockless form.
+In this example, Yeti Table "unrolls" the table for you if you use `<table.body/>` in the blockless form.

 {{#docs-demo as |demo|}}
   {{#demo.example name="general-simple.hbs"}}